 DART is a origin-to-destination, advance reservation, shared-ride transportation service.
 There are no restrictions on the purpose or frequency of reservations.
 Riders going in the same general direction are grouped together to share rides.
 A fleet of small buses provides DART service.
 Each is equipped with wheelchair lifts and can accommodate four wheelchairs.

-To qualify for DART service, applicants must be unable to independently access and/or use The COMET fixed route systems.
+To qualify for DART service, applicants must be unable to reasonably access and/or use The COMET fixed route systems independently.
 Those who wish to use the DART system can be certified as eligible by completing an application and following the short eligibility review process.

 At The COMET, we’re committed to meeting the accessibility needs of our passengers.
 Our fixed route buses are specially designed to provide access to all passengers.
 The COMET buses have the ability to kneel, which lowers the first step height at the front door.
 To use this function, simply ask the driver to activate the kneeling feature when the bus door is opened for you.